-The Village of Waverly’s aging wastewater treatment plant (WWTP) was falling into disrepair and facing several challenges: in addition to failing pieces of equipment, the plant was out of compliance for total phosphorous effluent discharge limits as of 2016; the plant needed upgrades to be able to meet 2025 Chesapeake Bay watershed nitrogen and phosphorous limits; and a food processing company which had long been a major wastewater contributor had decided to build its own treatment plant, reducing flows to the Village WWTP by two thirds, and reducing operating revenues considerably.
+In 2016, the Village of Waverly’s aging WWTP was not only falling into disrepair, but was out of compliance for total phosphorous effluent discharge limits and needed substantial upgrades to meet the 2025 Chesapeake Bay watershed nitrogen and phosphorous limits.
+In addition, a food processing company which had long been a major wastewater contributor had decided to build its own treatment plant, reducing flows to the Village WWTP by two thirds, and reducing operating revenues considerably.

-Working with Village officials and WWTP operators, Delaware designed plant improvements that included a new headworks building, upgrading the 34-year-old aeration tanks into equalization tanks, constructing a new tank for membrane bioreactors (MBR), retrofitting an existing clarifier to become a pre-aeration tank, and constructing a new two-story masonry building to house the new MBR equipment and controls.
+Plant improvements included a new headworks building, upgrading the 34-year-old aeration tanks into equalization tanks, constructing a new tank for membrane bioreactors (MBR), retrofitting an existing clarifier to become a pre-aeration tank, and constructing a new two-story masonry building to house the new MBR equipment and controls.

 Delaware also assisted the Village with funding procurement, creating an engineering report that helped earn the Village 0% hardship financing and a grant of approximately $4 million through NYSEFC.
-The new state-of-the-art membrane bioreactor plant was completed on budget and as of 2019 was fully operational and fully compliant.
+The state-of-the-art MBR plant was completed on budget in 2019 and is currently operational and fully compliant.

 Delaware Engineering conceptualized, designed, permitted, conducted start-up operations and provided operational support for a custom wastewater treatment plant designed to handle high BOD wastewater resulting from the manufacture of consumer health care products.